 Are you living in Singapore AND self-employed?
-Luckily, filing your expat taxes as self-employed abroad, is not that different then filing when employed.
+Luckily, filing your expat taxes as self-employed abroad is similaer to then filing when employed.

 3 Things to know about self-employed US expats in Singapore:

-- Anyone who has an net profit of $400 from self-employment is required file a Tax Return
+- Anyone who has a net profit of $400 from self-employment is required to file a Tax Return

-- Expats could pay about 15.3% of net profit in Self-Employment taxes to the US government as there is no Totalization Treaty to prevent this with Signapore
+- Expats could pay about 15.3% of net profit in Self-Employment taxes to the US government as there is no Totalization Treaty to prevent this with Singapore